slowernews/wisdom-tldr/README.md

 > *'Your Beliefs Determine Your Reality.
 Nothing can sabotage you more quickly and more completely than limiting beliefs.'*

 > *'Having a low opinion of yourself is not modesty.
 It’s self-destruction.' -- Bobby Sommer*

+> *'Value yourself.
+The only people who appreciate a doormat are people with dirty shoes.' -- Leo Buscaglia*

 CHALLENGE: Know the frontier between confidence and arrogance.